 Between the different churches we offer overnight accommodation for up to 15 guests each night, who would otherwise have been sleeping rough throughout those winter months.
 Our parish invites guests into the parish hall each Tuesday during December and January.

 In the Parish of the Sacred Heart we are actively involved in the pastoral care of the sick and the housebound.
-With Fr Kevin, we have a team of Special Ministers who visit the sick and housebound with Communion regularly.
+With Fr Colin, we have a team of Special Ministers who visit the sick and housebound with Communion regularly.

 If anyone needs or would like a vist please contact the parish office.
 Our local hospitals have Catholic chaplains.
 If you or anyone going into hospital would like to be visited please let us know.